catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_Object-Properties.md

 ---

-* Is the system flexible enough? (furter developments)
+* Is the system flexible enough? (further developments)

 ---